MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-support-issues.md

 ::: moniker-end

-This topic summarizes some of the common support information you might need when deploying and maintaining a System Center - Data Protection Manager.
+This article summarizes some of the common support information you might need when deploying and maintaining a System Center - Data Protection Manager.

 ## <a name="BKMK_Install"></a>Installation and deployment issues